Religious Christmas Poems

 A gentle reminder that the true meaning of Christmas lies not in the exchanging of gifts but in the sharing of God's greatest gift, his love for mankind.

-A poem about the Christmas morning which counterpoints the excitement of the opening presents with that of attending morning service.
+A poem about Christmas morning which counterpoints the excitement of the opening presents with that of attending morning service.